teknologi-umum/pesto/CONTRIBUTING.md

 We use multiple programming language to bring Pesto to life.
 Please read each README on the submodule that you are interested in to have detailed explanation on how to contribute to each specific module.

 All services (or modules) are deployed on a cloud VPS using Docker.
-The Docker images are built on Github Actions and pushed to the Github Contianer Registry.
+The Docker images are built on GitHub Actions and pushed to the Github Contianer Registry.
 On each commit push to master, it will trigger a deployment action that will SSH to the VPS and trigger a pull for new image.

 We are waiting for your contribution!